Background pattern

 In case of an overdose, the most likely symptom is a feeling of dizziness or vertigo due to a sudden or excessive drop in blood pressure.

 You should continue taking Enalapril Durban as prescribed.
-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-Like all medicines, Enalapril Durban 5 mg tablets may cause side effects, although not everyone will experience them.
+Like all medicines, Enalapril Durban 5 mg tablets can cause side effects, although not everybody gets them.

-The adverse reactions reported for enalapril are detailed below.
+The following adverse reactions have been reported for enalapril:

 Blood and lymphatic system disorders: